camunda/camunda-bpm-platform/TESTING.md

 In order to run the integration tests, first perform a full install build.
 Then navigate to the `qa` folder.

-We have different maven profiles for selecting
+We have different maven profiles for selecting:
-* *Runtime containers & environments*: tomcat, wildfly
+* *Runtime containers & environments*: tomcat, wildfly.
-* *The testsuite*: engine-integration, webapps-integration
+* *The testsuite*: engine-integration, webapps-integration.
 * *The database*: h2,h2-xa,db2,sqlserver,oracle,postgresql,postgresql-xa,mysql (Only h2 and
-  postgresql are supported in engine-integration tests)
+  postgresql are supported in engine-integration tests).

 In order to configure the build, compose the profiles for runtime container, testsuite, database.
 Example: